AbhinavTuli/Sarcasm-Detection-In-Amazon-Reviews/README.md

 ## Results
 ## 1. Sentiment
-(DESCRIPTION ABOUT THE DATASET DEDO YAHAN PAR @TULI) We used the IMDB dataset for binary sentiment classification consisting of 50000 highly polar movie reviews classified as either Positive or Negative.
+We used the IMDB dataset for binary sentiment classification consisting of 50000 highly polar movie reviews classified as either Positive or Negative.
-The train, validation and split was 17500, 7500 and 25000 respectively.
+The train, validation and test split was 17500, 7500 and 25000 respectively.
 ### Train and Validation results
 <img src="./Sentiment/Results/Train and Validation Accuracy.png" alt="d" width="400"/>
 ### Test results